 The VASCADE collagen-mediated device is a passive approximator device that includes a bioresorbable thrombogenic collagen plug and a nitinol disc.
-The device is inserted

-Figure 2.
-The VASCADE collagen-mediated vascular closure system (A) is a passive approximator device.
-A low-profile collapsible disc is deployed intraluminally against the wall, and the collagen plug is deployed extraluminally over the vessel access site, resulting in hemostasis.
-The Mynx vascular closure system (B) is also a passive approximator.
-A semi-compliant balloon that is inflated inside the vessel to serve as an anchor, as the polyethylene glycol sealant is deployed extraluminally over the vessel access site, resulting in hemostasis.
-The Perclose ProGlide sutured mediated vascular closer system (C) is an active approximator.
-A suture loop is formed to close the vessel access site through the venous sheath, the disc is brought against the wall, and the resorbable extravascular collagen plug is deployed into the tissue tract left by the sheath resulting in hemostasis.
+The device is inserted through the venous sheath, the disc is brought against the wall, and the resorbable extravascular collagen plug is deployed into the tissue tract left by the sheath resulting in hemostasis.
 The disc is then collapsed and removed (Figure 2A).
-The FDA approved the VASCADE device for 5-7 F caliber sheath use for both venous and arterial closures.
+The FDA approved VASCADE device for 5-7 F caliber sheath use for both venous and arterial closures.

 AMBULATE, a recent multicenter randomized trial addressed the use of the VASCADE device in patients undergoing catheter ablation for AF using either radiofrequency energy or cryoballoon on uninterrupted anticoagulants.
 The patients had multiple venous access sites with 7-15 F sheaths.
-The device demonstrated non-inferiority with regard to access site complications but significantly improved time to ambulation (2.8 \pm 1.3 hours vs. 6.1 \pm 1.6 hours; P <0.001), time to hemostasis (6.1 \pm 3.7 hours vs. 13.7 \pm 6.5 hours; P <0.001), and time to eligibility for discharge (3.1 \pm 1.3 hours vs. 6.5 \pm 1.9 hours; P <0.001).
-Patient satisfaction was high, and the use of pain medications was low in the VASCADE group (P <0.05) [7].
+The device demonstrated non-inferiority with regards to access site complications but significantly improved time to ambulation $(2.8 \pm 1.3 \text{ hours vs. } 6.1 \pm 1.6 \text{ hours; } P < 0.001)$, time to hemostasis $(6.1 \pm 3.7 \text{ hours vs. } 13.7 \pm 6.5 \text{ hours; } P < 0.001)$, and time to eligibility for discharge $(3.1 \pm 1.3 \text{ hours vs. } 6.5 \pm 1.9 \text{ hours; } P < 0.001)$.
+Patient satisfaction was high, and the use of pain medications was low in the VASCADE group (P < 0.05) [7].

 A multicenter observational study of the device included 803 patients who underwent ablations or left atrial appendage closure on uninterrupted anticoagulation using 7-11 F venous sheaths.
-The VASCADE reduced venous access site complications (0% vs. 2.4%; P = 0.004), time to hemostasis (6.2 \pm 2.1 minutes vs. 13.7 \pm 3.6 minutes; P < 0.001), and urinary complications (0% vs. 3.8%; P < 0.001) [26].
-A large part of the difference demonstrated in this study derived from complications of peri-procedural urinary catheterization for AF ablation, apparently a common routine in North America, but very rarely used in Europe.
-Urinary catheterization has a high rate of complications, usually urinary infection but sometimes trauma requiring urethral surgical repair.
-The single-arm AMBULATE-CAP study enrolled 168 patients.
-In addition to focusing on vascular-related complications, the requirement for urinary catheterization, no protamine administration, and sameday discharge were also reviewed [47].
-This follow-on study seems to confirm the safety of the device, with no major adverse events.
+The VASCADE reduced venous access site complications (0% vs. 2.4%; P = 0.004), time to hemostasis (6.2 ± 2.1 minutes vs. 13.7 ± 3.6 minutes; P < 0.001), and urinary complications (0% vs. 3.8%; P < 0.001) [26].
+A large part of the advantage demonstrated in this study derived from complications of peri-procedural urinary catheterization for AF ablation, apparently a common routine in North America, but very rarely used in Europe.
+Urinary catheterization has a high rate of complication, usually urinary infection but sometimes trauma requiring urethral surgical repair.
+The AMBULATE-CAP study enrolled 168 patients in this single-arm study.
+In addition to focus on vascular-related complications, requirement for urinary catheterization, no protamine administration and same-day discharge were also reviewed [47].
+This follow-on study seems to confirm the safety of the device, with no major adverse events from use of the device.
 However, its performance against other approaches has not been studied in a randomized clinical trial.

-A study of venous thrombectomy requiring venous sheath \geq 5 F noted a 93.8% immediate hemostasis success rate for VASCADE but an 18.8% rate of venous access site complications [48, 49].
+A study of venous thrombectomy requiring venous sheath ≥ 5 F noted a 93.8% immediate hemostasis success rate for VASCADE but 18.8% rate of venous access site complications [48, 49].
 The authors of these studies commented that the VASCADE was easy to use and more suitable for venous use than devices that include a component that remains intravascular [7, 26, 48, 49].